dappnode/DAppNodeDocs/docs/user/dappnode-cloud/providers/aws/set-up-instance.md

 1.  **Name:** Give a name to your instance.
 This name is for you to identify it in the EC2 UI.

-2.  **Application and OS Images (Amazon Machine Image)**: No changes needed, it comes pre-configurted according to the Dappnode Image.
+2.  **Application and OS Images (Amazon Machine Image)**: No changes needed, it comes pre-configured according to the Dappnode Image.

 3.  **Instance type:** Choose an instance type.
 All selectable options are suitable for running Dappnode.
 For more context based on your requirements, check the [FAQs section](/docs/user/dappnode-cloud/providers/aws/faqs).